arestivo/slides/markdown/security.md

 $conn->query("SELECT * FROM items WHERE title = '" . $title . "'");
 ```

+Navigate to URL:

 ```http
 http://www.example.com/search.php?title='; INSERT INTO users VALUES ('johndoe', 'password', true); --
 ```

+Third parameter has admin status of user:

 ```sql
 SELECT * FROM items WHERE title = ''; INSERT INTO users VALUES